 It’s always worth doing this research first because buying and reselling products can be very expensive if you end up with some products that simply don’t sell.
 Unused inventory sitting in your garage is a real bummer.

 You may also need to figure a specific angle.
 For example, some people focus on reselling used products, particularly ones that are somewhat rare.
-Choosing to sell board games online is one example and selling used books is another.
+Choosing to sell board games online, used books and records are all examples of this idea.

 If you can source the products to begin with, then this technique can work well.